WarningImHack3r/svelte-changelog/README.md

 wrapper around GitHub releases.
 **No data alteration is performed by the site other than for styling and rendering purposes**.

+For more info, visit the [v2 release blog](https://svelte-changelog.dev/blog/v2).

 ## Missing a package?

 If you think I missed a package, you can either open an issue or directly contribute.